bumbleb5/puppy-cab/README.md

 Seeing Typscript errors?
 Make sure your Visual Studio Code is up to date (1.92 is now out)

+## Editor setup
+Please configure your editor to format on save using the project's prettier config file

 # Contributing
 Move the issue you want to work on to in progress and assign yourself Pull the latest changes and checkout a new branch from main, branch naming should be `issueNumber-short-description-of-issue` (ex. `1-add-mui`)